 - 1. Open the ejector handles to approximately 45 degrees.
-Orient the CP blade so that the handles are toward you and the flat metal side should be facing down. - 2.
-Align the flat metal side of the CP blade inside the left and right blade guides in the slot.
+Orient the CP blade so that the handles are toward you and the flat metal side is on your left. - 2.
+Align the flat metal side of the CP blade inside the lower and upper blade guides in the slot.
 Slide the CP blade into the slot until it is firmly seated. - 3.
 Tighten the thumbscrew inside each handle using the Phillips screwdriver. - 4.
-Turn the CP blade on by sliding the ON/OFF switch in the left handle to the left, to cover the thumbscrew. - 5.
+Turn the CP blade on by sliding the ON/OFF switch in the top handle up, to cover the thumbscrew. - 5.
 Verify that the power LED is green.
 If not, ensure that the CP blade has power and is firmly seated and that the ejectors are in the locked position. - 6.
 Connect the cables to the new CP blade. - 7.
 Remain logged in to the active CP and continue to Verifying operation of the new CP blade.